mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 ## Log rotation
 The default log max log file size set on EKS cluster is 10MB with max number of files as 10.
 Refer to `/etc/docker/daemon.json` on any node.

-## Cluster management
+## Register the cluster with Rancher
 * Login as admin in Rancher console
 * Configure your cloud credentials
 * Add this cluster to Rancher
 * Make sure the correct zone is selected to be able to see the cluster on Rancher console.

 ## Increase/delete nodes
 In Rancher console, under Edit Cluster, increase the Desired ASG size to the number of nodes you need.
 Nodes should get created.

-## Register the cluster with Rancher
-* Login as admin in Rancher console
-* Configure your cloud credentials
-* Add this cluster to Rancher
-* Make sure the correct zone is selected to be able to see the cluster on Rancher console.

 ## Delete the EKS cluster
 When we remove an EKS cluster we should also make sure that all the volumes and loadbalancers related to cluster are also removed.
 Will follow below steps to remove the cluster and cluster resources.